Last Updated on August 6, 2022 by Max

 Reading wonderful books by a great Romanian phytotherapist Prof. Ovidiu Bojor, inspired me (about me) to write this post on the natural treatment of enlarged prostate and prostatitis.
 Prof. Ovidiu Bojor – the father of modern Romanian phytotherapy, has put all his energy into discovering the best recipes that could make our life more beautiful, longer, and healthier.
 This man, who climbed the Himalayas four times, in his 95 still working 8-10 hours a day, always resilient, better than anything else, is demonstrating on the example of his life that living in harmony with nature is the best way to healthy living.
 His books are indispensable landmarks for anyone who is craving to live a healthy and happy life.

 General recommendations to prevent prostatitis.

-- Treat constipation, if it exists, because it makes a severe pressure on the pelvic organs and, also, creates a favorable environment for pathogen germination.
+- Treat constipation, if it exists, because it puts severe pressure on the pelvic organs and creates a favorable environment for pathogen germination.